 Theodore: Theo or Teddy

 Nicknames are common for both boys and girls, and it’s a wonderful thing to be able to stand up on the first day of school during role call to hear the long-form of your name, and to announce to everyone that “you can call me this, instead.”
-I’ve always imagined how a lot of babies that sport these cute nicknames grow up and into their longer names—giving them quite a bit of agency over their own names as time moves on.
+I’ve always imagined how many babies that sport these cute nicknames grow up and into their longer names—giving them quite a bit of agency over their own names as time moves on.
 (And realizing you’ve given them not just one, but TWO solid name options—way to go, parents!)

 Girls (Madames, Chicas, Ladies)